-• The allocated spaces in the MA car are not connected to the accessible toilet in the MB car by an access path.
+• The allocated spaces in the MA car are not connected to the accessible toilet in the MB car by an accessible path of travel.
 The path provided between these two cars is only +/-650 mm in places.
-Most wheelchair users in the MA car will not be able to travel to the toilet in the MB car.
+Most wheelchair users in the MA car will not be able to travel between car to the toilet in the MB car.
+In order to use the toilet then, travelers are required to disembark from the accessible (MA) car and re-board the alternate accessible (MB) car.
+Other travelers who can use the on-board access passageway are not required to disembark and re-board simply to use the toilet.